 For the Fritters:

-- Combine zucchini, carrots, kohlrabi, and spring onion in a cheese cloth* and wring out any excess water.
+- Combine kohlrabi, zucchini, carrots, and onion in a cheese cloth* and wring out any excess water.
 Transfer to a medium mixing bowl.

-- Add egg, flour, garlic powder, salt and pepper and mix to coat evenly.
+- Add parsley, eggs, flour, garlic powder, salt and pepper and mix to coat evenly.

-- Add olive oil to cast iron skillet (or a regular frying pan is OK) over medium-high heat.
+- Add 1 tablespoon olive oil to cast iron skillet (or a regular sauté pan) over medium-low heat.
 Once oil is hot enough, drop 1/4 cup of fritter batter into the pan and flatten out with a spatula.
 Depending on the size of your skillet, cook a few fritters at a time, leaving space in-between.
-Cook for a 3-5 minutes on each side, or until golden-brown and crispy.
+Cook fritters until golden-brown and crispy, about 3-4 minutes on each side.

 For the Yogurt Sauce:

-- Mix yogurt, lemon zest, parsley, avocado oil, and salt until combined.
+- Mix yogurt, lemon zest, parsley, oil, and salt until combined.
 Serve alongside fritters.

 Notes

-**To save time, shred vegetables in a food processor instead of hand grating them.
+- To save time, shred vegetables in a food processor, using the grater attachment, instead of hand grating them.

 Have you ever tried freezing them?
 It’s just me eating them so can’t eat them all in one sitting.